 Concealer is a unique makeup formula that helps deliver a more even complexion —among other things!
 So, if you're wondering how to apply concealer, you've come to the right place!
 We've got you and your skin concerns covered thanks to help from Maybelline Makeup Artists Grace Lee and Vincent Oquendo.
 Read more to discover Maybelline New York's best tips for applying concealer.

 Learn how makeup artist Vincent Oquendo uses concealer on his celebrity clients!

-To start, make sure skin is clean and moisturized.
-"Taking the time to massage skin with moisturizer will really help the makeup look and wear better, especially when it comes to concealer," says Lee.
+Before you apply concealer, make sure skin is clean and moisturized.
+"Taking the time to massage skin with moisturizer will help the makeup look and wear better, especially when it comes to concealer," says Lee.
 "When moisturized properly, concealer will adhere to the skin much better."

-Use foundation first, then apply concealer.
-When you apply concealer first, you actually end up removing most of it when you sweep on your foundation or powder.
+When it comes to knowing how to apply concealer and foundation, use foundation first, then apply concealer.
+When you apply concealer first, you remove most of it when you sweep on your foundation or powder.
 If you start with foundation, you'll need way less concealer overall and get a more full-coverage finish.

-When blending together two shades of concealer, use bb cream and a sponge to create a seamless-looking finish.
-Light and liquidy, bb cream serves as the perfect "bridge" between the two shades, so you don't have any noticeable lines of demarcation.
+When blending two concealer shades, use bb cream and a sponge to create a seamless-looking finish.
+Light and hydrating, bb cream serves as the perfect "bridge" between the two shades, so you don't have any noticeable lines of demarcation.

-Concealer makes for a great eyeshadow primer: Just dot a bit directly on clean, bare lids then blend with fingertips before applying eyeshadow.
+Concealer makes for a great eyeshadow primer: Just dot a bit directly on clean, bare lids, then blend with fingertips before applying eyeshadow.
 It makes a great highlighter, too.
-"To use a concealer as highlighter, you can simply apply a lighter shade where you naturally want highlighted," says Lee.
-"For example, top of cheekbones, under the brow bone, middle of forehead, bridge of nose and chin."
+"To use a concealer as a highlighter, you can simply apply a lighter shade where you naturally want highlighted," says Lee.
+"For example, top of cheekbones, under the brow bone, middle of the forehead, bridge of nose and chin."